Managing environment

 Suspend/Resume

+Suspend - pauses the environment.
 You can pause an environment by clicking Suspend in the dropdown menu.
-To reactivate it, click Resume.

 Connectivity manager

-- Validate the disclaimer checkbox at each upload.
+- Accept the disclaimer for each upload.

 Schedule